togethercomputer/OpenChatKit/README.md

 ```

 This command places the model checkpoints in the `model_ckpt` directory.

-TODO: create the ckpt directories ahead of time.

 Please refer to `example_scripts/finetune_gptneox.sh`, which shows an example to fine-tune GPT-NeoX-20B.